David R. Krause, CSM Ret.

 In Alaska, he was the Corps Non-Commissioned Office-in-Charge during which he directed much of the support logistics during the Exxon-Valdez disaster.

-After retirement from the Army, Krause worked for 14 years with Bickel, a well respected roofing company where he excelled in customer service and support.
+After retirement from the Army, Krause worked for 14 years with Bickel, in a well respected team of roofers in Greenville SC where he excelled in customer service and support.
 David loved hunting, anything from grizzly bears to coyotes.

 His hobby was to build significant hunting blinds which he often took to property in Wisconsin and Illinois.
 He was a lifetime member of the NRA and Elk Foundation.